jobbert089/pdsnd_github/README.md

 <city>.csv: The corresponding bikeshare raw data.
 Notice: "New York City" has to be replaced by "new_york_city" in this case.

 ### Credits
 Thanks for the inspiring project to all working people @ udacity.
+I enjoyed working on your projects a lot.